Proof-of-Principle Experiment on a Displacement-Noise-Free Neutron Interferometer for Gravitational Wave Detection: Comparison between ideal and actual experiment

 The interferometer adopts a parallelogram geometry with an acute angle of approximately $1\tcdegree$, instead of a square.
 Instead of separate mirrors and BSs with independent actuators, two BSEs are used \cite{BSE_Kitaguchi, BSE_Seki}.
 These BSEs consist of two super-polished $\mathrm{SiO_2}$ plates facing each other with fixed spacers.
 Consequently, the mirrors and BSs are physically integrated and cannot be actuated independently, unlike in the ideal setup.

 Another significant limitation lies in the available path length.
-Achieving sufficient phase modulation requires a long path relative to the modulation frequency.
+Achieving sufficient phase modulation requires a long path relative to the modulation frequency; for example, a path length of approximately 1.25 m is required to obtain half-wave phase modulation at a modulation frequency of 200 Hz for neutrons traveling at 500 m/s.
 However, the practical path length is limited to approximately 0.2 meters, constrained by alignment tolerances of the BSEs.
 This short path length limits the achievable phase difference between neutrons of different speeds to below $\pi$.

 The neutron source at J-PARC’s BL05 beamline is a pulsed spallation source, particularly the low-divergence branch of the BL05 (NOP) \cite{J-PARC}.
 For the neutron DFI to function, two conditions must be met: (1) clear separation of neutrons of different speeds, and (2) simultaneous arrival of neutrons at the mirrors.
 A continuous source would naturally fulfil the second condition and could separate neutron speeds using a spectral dispersion prism.
 In contrast, the pulsed source allows speed selection via time-of-flight (TOF) measurements but makes it challenging to ensure simultaneous mirror arrival.